 What Is a Loan Estimate?

-A loan estimate is a form that a lender issues to a loan applicant after they apply for a mortgage to communicate how much they can expect to pay for the loan if both parties agree to move forward with it.
+A loan estimate is a form a lender issues to a loan applicant after they apply for a mortgage, to communicate how much the applicant can expect to pay for the loan if both parties agree to move forward with it.

 The contents and format of the loan estimate are the same regardless of the lender.
 It contains estimates of the loan amount, interest rate, monthly payment, closing costs, and other loan charges, and is three pages long.